decretist/Dissertation/Chapter1/chapter1.md

     as the agents of government and the confidants of princes."
     [@moore_formation_2007, 128].

-[^21]: John T. Noonan, "Gratian Slept Here: The Changing Identity of the
-    Father of the Systematic Study of Canon Law," *Traditio* 35 (January 1, 1979): 145--72.

-[^22]: "Given this lack of reliable extrinsic evidence, our best source
+[^22]: "Given this lack of reliable extrinsic evidence, our best
-    of evidence about Gratian is his book(s)".
-John C. Wei, *Gratian the Theologian*, Studies in Medieval and Early Modern Canon Law, Volume 13 (Washington, D.C: Catholic University of America Press, 2016), 33.
+    source of evidence about Gratian is his book(s)". [@wei_gratian_2016, 33].

-[^23]: Manuscripts of Gratian's *Decretum* are frequently referred to in
+[^23]: Manuscripts of Gratian's *Decretum* are frequently referred
-    recent scholarly literature by two-letter abbreviations or *sigla* derived from their shelfmarks.
+    to in recent scholarly literature by two-letter abbreviations or *sigla* derived from their shelfmarks.
 A reference to Sg (to use a particularly controversial example) is much more compact and memorable than one to Sankt Gallen, Stiftsbibliothek 673.
-Rudolf Weigand (†1998) generated the original list of *sigla* in the course of his groundbreaking study of early glossed manuscripts of the *Decretum* [Rudolf Weigand, *Die Glossen zum "Dekret" Gratians:
+    Rudolf Weigand (†1998) generated the original list of *sigla* in the course of his groundbreaking study of early glossed manuscripts of the *Decretum*, [-@weigand_glossen_1991].
-    Studien zu den Frühen Glossen und Glosskompositionen*, Studia Gratiana 25--26 (Rome, 1991)].
 In the context of Weigand's study early means before 1216, when Johannes Teutonicus (†1245) finalized the ordinary gloss, or standardized commentary, on the *Decretum*.
 Manuscripts falling outside the original scope of Weigand's investigation are now assigned *sigla* following the pattern he set.
-    For example, Paris, Bibliothèque Nationale de France, nouvelles acquisitions latines 1761, although an extremely important and early (possible the earliest) manuscript of the *Decretum*, was not glossed, and was therefore not assigned a *siglum* by Weigand.
-    Winroth (verify) supplied the *siglum* P by which the manuscript is now commonly identified.
-(Although the *sigla* in Weigand's *Handschriftenliste* adhere consistently to the two-letter
+For example, Paris, Bibliothèque Nationale de France, nouvelles acquisitions latines 1761, although an extremely important and early (possible the earliest) manuscript of the *Decretum*, was not glossed, and was therefore not assigned a *siglum* by Weigand. **Winroth supplied the *siglum* P by which the manuscript is now commonly identified. (verify)** (Although the *sigla* in Weigand's *Handschriftenliste* adhere consistently to the two-letter
     convention, some of the *sigla* supplied by other scholars deviate from it, e.g., P, Pfr.)

-[^25]: Atria A. Larson, "An *Abbreviatio* of the First Recension of
-    Gratian's Decretum in Munich?", *Bulletin of Medieval Canon Law* 29 (2012 2011): 51--118.

 [^26]: "The first recension of the *Decretum* was not a living text.
-It
-    was a finished product which its author considered ready to be circulated.
+    It was a finished product which its author considered ready to be circulated.
 This is evident from its text, which is as much a finished and polished product as could be expected of any twelfth-century text.
 Further, it is also evident from the fact that the first recension survives in one version only; what differences there are among the manuscripts are all minor (the apparent exception of Aa will be discussed below).
 They are differences one would expect to find in any manuscript tradition, arising from scribal mistake or ingenuity.
-In other words, the manuscripts do not represent different stages in the development of the text, in the manner of 'classically' living texts, such as the *Song of Roland*, where each different manuscript version has an equally valid claim to authenticity."
-Anders Winroth, *The Making of Gratian's Decretum* (Cambridge: Cambridge University Press, 2000), 130.
+In other words, the manuscripts do not represent different stages in the development of the text, in the manner of 'classically' living texts, such as the *Song of Roland*, where each different manuscript version has an equally valid claim to authenticity." [@winroth_making_2000, 130].

 [^27]: "In the interests of simplicity and clarity, I have therefore
     chosen to call the author of the first recension Gratian 1 and the author of the second recension Gratian 2.
-These labels are not intended to suggest that Gratian 1 and Gratian 2 could not have been the same person."
-Anders Winroth, *The Making of Gratian's Decretum* (Cambridge: Cambridge University Press, 2000), 122.
-"It is impossible to draw any certain conclusions, but the evidence presented in the last two chapters supports the view that that two recensions had difference authors."
-Anders Winroth, *The Making of Gratian's Decretum* (Cambridge: Cambridge University Press, 2000), 194-195.
+These labels are not intended to suggest that Gratian 1 and Gratian 2 could not have been the same person." [@winroth_making_2000, 122] "It is impossible to draw any certain conclusions, but the evidence presented in the last two chapters supports the view that that two recensions had difference authors." [@winroth_making_2000,
+    194-195].

-[^28]: Excepting only that there is no first-recension version of Part
+[^28]: Excepting only that there is no first-recension version of
-    III.
+    Part III.

-[^29]: "Distinctiones apposuit in prima parte et ultima Paucapalea ..."
+[^29]: "Distinctiones apposuit in prima parte et ultima Paucapalea
+    ..." [@mclaughlin_summa_1952, 1] (Paucapalea arranged the
-    (Paucapalea added the distinctions in the first part and the last) Terence P. McLaughlin, ed., *The Summa Parisiensis on the Decretum Gratiani* (Toronto: Pontifical Institute of Mediaeval Studies, 1952), 1.
+    distinctions in the first part and the last, trans.
+PLE)

 [^30]: Cf. Atria A. Larson, *Master of Penance: Gratian and the
     Development of Penitential Thought and Law in the Twelfth Century*,